arzwa/MultilocusIsland/docs/draft-hapdip2.md

   s_{01} &> -s_1 \text{ and } s_{01} > s_1 + s_{11} \\
   s_{01} &< -s_1 \text{ and } s_{01} < s_1 + s_{11} ,
 \end{align}
-i.e. when there is *ploidally antagonistic selection*.
+i.e. when there is *ploidally antagonistic selection*, diploid over- or underdominance, or both.
 The fixed point is obtained at
   \begin{equation}
   \tilde{p} = \frac{s_a + s_b}{s_a} = \frac{s_1 + s_{11} - s_{01}}{s_{11} - 2s_{01}}